furrowb/ansible-dev-env/README.md

 https://ohmyz.sh/

 A complement to ZSH, provides additional functionality on top of ZSH.
 There are tons of plugins and themes to enhance ZSH.
-I use the [bullet-train](https://github.com/caiogondim/bullet-train.zsh) theme for my environment but `agnostic` is pretty close.
+I use the [bullet-train](https://github.com/caiogondim/bullet-train.zsh) theme for my environment which was inspired by the `agnoster` theme.

 ### Powerline Fonts